 That’s often not the case.
 Thickness is relevant when combined with the center of gravity.
 A big watch with a dome in the center of the case back has most of its mass closer to the top.
 The smaller area of the case back in contact with the wrist causes an entirely different feeling than the thickness alone would suggest.
 Watches with the same thickness, but a different center of gravity will wear differently.
 Note: the watch with the more flat back will feel less top-heavy.

 Also, keep in mind that the crystal weighs little.
 Perhaps a thick sapphire one does, but not a hesalite one.
 So, even if a watch is thick because of the high-dome hesalite crystal, this doesn’t mean that the center of gravity will be higher.
 Well, lower, concerning the thickness itself.
-But obviously, it won’t t be any higher in terms of what it feels like on the wrist.
+But apparently, it won’t be any higher regarding what it feels like on the wrist.

 Dimensions of rectangular and tonneau cases